scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 so you need to add peering for internal communication between the Auditor, Ledger, and Client application.

 ### Requirements

 * You must create peering between Ledger, Auditor, and Client VPCs to enable communication between private networks.
 * You must update Ledger, Auditor, and Client route tables for VPC peering connections.

 ### Recommendations

 * You should create Network ACLs for Ledger and Auditor VPCs.
-* You should set up the Network ACLs of the Ledger to restrict unused accesses.
-* You should set up the Network ACLs of the Auditor to restrict unused accesses.
+* You should set up the Network ACLs of the Ledger and Auditor to restrict unused accesses.

 ### Steps